Clenchwarton: History

 Clenchwarton's name is of Anglo-Saxon origin and derives from the Old English for a hill dweller's farmstead or settlement.

-In the Domesday Book, Clenchwarton is recorded as an abandoned village with no recorded population in the hundred of Freebridge.
-The village was part of the estates of William d'Ecounis.
+In the Domesday Book of 1086, Clenchwarton is recorded as an abandoned village with no recorded population in the hundred of Freebridge.
+The village was part of the estates of William d'Ecouis.
 The abandonment of the village was likely the result of the Norman reprisals in retaliation for the Ely Rebellion of 1070, led by Hereward the Wake.

 The village was also surveyed by the Victorian traveller, John Marius, in the 1870s.
 He wrote the following about the village in the Imperial Gazetteer: "church is old but good.
 There are a N.Methodist chapel, and a national school."

+During the Second World War, anti-tank defences were built in Clenchwarton to defend against a possible German invasion of East Anglia.

 Geography

-In the 2011 Census, Clenchwarton was recorded as having a population of 2,171 residents living in 963 households.

-Clenchwarton falls within the constituency of North West Norfolk and is represented at Parliament by James Wild MP of the Conservative Party.
+According to the 2021 census, the population of Clenchwarton is 2,223 people which shows an increase from the 2,171 people listed in the 2011 census.

+The parish is bordered to the east by the River Great Ouse and to the south by the A17, between Newark-on-Trent and King's Lynn.

 St. Margaret's Church

-Clenchwarton's parish church is of Norman origin and is dedicated to Saint Margaret of Scotland.
-The church was significantly remodelled in the Fourteenth, Fifteenth and Nineteenth Centuries and is Grade II listed.
-One of the main features of the church is a stained glass window installed by Hardman & Co. in the 1920s depicting Mary Elizabeth Townsend.
+Clenchwarton's parish church is dedicated to Saint Margaret of Scotland and is located on Church Road.
+The church dates back to the Fourteenth Century and has been Grade II listed since 1951.

+The church boasts stained-glass windows installed by Hardman & Co. with one from the 1920s depicting Mary Elizabeth Townsend as well as other windows designed by Charles Gibbs.
+There is also a memorial to Pte.
+Clifford J. Gosling of the 1st Bn., Royal Norfolk Regiment who was killed in a forest fire during Operation Lucky Alphonse during the Cyprus Emergency in the late 1950s.
+Gosling is buried in Wayne's Keep Military Cemetery, Nicosia.

+St Margaret's Churchyard holds a listed headstone dedicated to Christopher Hudson which dates to 1709, and the remains of a medieval cross.

 Clenchwarton is also home to a Methodist Church which still hosts regular services.

 Amenities

-Most local children attend the local Clenwarton Primary School which is part of the West Norfolk Academies Trust.
+Most local children attend the local Clenchwarton Community Primary School which is part of the West Norfolk Academies Trust.
 The school was rated 'Good' by Ofsted in 2017.

+The local convenience store can be located on Main Road, just opposite the Primary School.
+The shop also has a Post Office inside.

 The village is home to Clenchwarton Football Club which hosts several youth and adult teams.
 The first XI compete in the North-West Norfolk Saturday League.

 The village is also home to a lawn bowls team.

 Transport

 Clenchwarton Railway Station opened in 1866 as part of the Lynn and Sutton Bridge Railway and was eventually closed in 1959.

+Public transport through the village is now provided by bus route 505 between King's Lynn and Spalding.
+It is part of the Lincolnshire Interconnect network and currently operated by Stagecoach in Lincolnshire.